|

 which is used to translate computer codes into the characters

-The graphic below illustrates how the encoding table
+in the font.
+How the encoding table functions The graphic below illustrates how the encoding table

 functions.
 The software looks up the computer code in